vincent2v/photobooth/Update-Photobooth.md

 ### Updating Photobooth on Raspbian

 #### Updating from v1.9.x or older version
-Updating from an old version to v2.x it's recommend to [make a clean install](home#installation).
+To update from an old version to v2.x it's recommend to [make a clean installalation](home#installation).

 #### Updating from v2.x to a newer version